 The day started unpleasantly.
-It was agreed that Marsman would pick us up from the hotel at 6:30 AM to take us to the airport.
-As there was nobody still at 6:45, we started to worry and took a taxi.
-We thought that this was not a good sign, and at that moment, we were quite negatively attuned towards the trip.
+It was agreed that Marsman would pick us up from the hotel at 6:30 am to take us to the airport.
+As nobody was still at 6:45, we started to worry and took a taxi.
+We thought this was not a good sign, and at that moment, we were pretty negatively attuned to the trip.

 Fortunately, the taxi was quick and took us to the local terminal on time.
-The flight was scheduled for 8 AM.
+The flight was scheduled for 8 am.
 The local terminal was small and full of people going to different islands.
-Air Philippines departed on time and arrived at Puerto Princesa airport at 9:15 AM.
-The island itself looked great from the air, with its sandy beaches and coral in the turquoise blue waters.
-But honestly, we were a little bit afraid of what to expect because the tour operator had not kept the first promise.
+Air Philippines departed on time and arrived at Puerto Princesa airport at 9:15 am.
+The island looked great from the air, with its sandy beaches and coral in the turquoise blue waters.
+But honestly, we were slightly afraid of what to expect because the tour operator had not kept the first promise.

 After the arrival procedures, we were met by the driver and the guide.
 Honestly, this was a relief.
 The driver and guide gave us a tour of Puerto Princesa, covering the City Museum, the Butterfly Garden, and the Crocodile Farm.
 We felt very comfortable having a driver and a guide serving just us.

 The Palawan Butterfly Garden is located in Santa Monica, Puerto Princesa City.
 It includes butterflies not only native to the province but from other parts of Southeast Asia too.
 It was interesting to know that the garden started as a hobby and has turned into a fine garden and butterfly domain.